 The multi-currency European Medium Term Notes (EMTN) program is a documentation platform that enables Bayer to raise capital by quickly issuing debt on the global capital market.
-Securities issued under this program may be listed in Luxembourg if needed.
-Their maturities, currencies and conditions can be designed very flexibly.
+Maturities, currencies and conditions can be very flexibly designed.

 In contrast to liabilities – the other main item on the same side of the statement of financial position – equity is a combination of the funds raised by a company’s owners to finance it, and generated profits retained by the company.
 Equity – unlike debt capital – is generally available to the company for an unlimited period.

 |Euro Stoxx 50||Stock index intended to reflect developments across industry sectors in the countries of the European Monetary Union.
 The index contains 50 blue-chip stocks from 14 countries and is the basis for other Euro Stoxx 50 sub-indices.
 It is weighted on the basis of the component stocks’ free-float market capitalization, subject to a maximum weighting of 10%.|